GSA/digitalgov.gov/content/news/2022/03/2022-03-14-celebrating-black-history-at-tts-reflections-on-the-challenges-of-the-past-and-present.md

 ---
 date: 2022-03-14 12:05:00 -0500
 title: "Celebrating Black History at TTS: Reflections on the Challenges of the Past and Present"
-summary: Technology Transformation Services (TTS) has a vision for a government that is trusted, modern, and provides services for all.
-During Black History Month, two of our affinity groups took the opportunity to balance celebration with reflection on the challenges of the past and present.
+summary: "Technology Transformation Services (TTS) has a vision for a government that is trusted, modern, and provides services for all.
+During Black History Month, two of our affinity groups took the opportunity to balance celebration with reflection on the challenges of the past and present."
 # See all topics at https://digital.gov/topics
 topics:
   - tts